DocBohn/CowPi_documentation/docs/source/acknowledgements.rst

 Acknowledgements
 ****************

 .. ..
 Why does clion provide syntactic highlighting for this file until I start typing?
-It doesn't happen on others
+It doesn't happen on others (except modification.rst)

 -   Adafruit